adjacentdata/AudiYou/README.md

 ## Important Note
 1. This project is a work in progress.
 The page still allows you to upload photos and images.
-However, I am looking for future collaborators to help me build:
+However, I am looking for future collaborators to help me work towards a finished project.

+### This project will need:
   * A profile page
   * Add Profile picture functionality
   * Changing the backend from firebase to MERN